 Check your mask User Guide for fitting instructions.

 If you have a good mask seal and have been using your therapy equipment consistently, you should be feeling the benefits.

-If you're not, please contact your ResMed accredited outlet or doctor if:
+If you’re not, please contact your care provider for a check-up if:

 - your symptoms persist

 - you feel even worse than when you started